ekliao/EricLiaoDigitalGarden/src/site/notes/Syncing Obsidian for Free.md

 ---
 ## ~~Dropbox~~

-I initially set up my desktop Obsidian vaults on [[Dropbox\|Dropbox]], but haven't found any workable solution for syncing it to mobile devices, so I moved Obsidian to [[iCloud\|iCloud]].
+I initially set up my desktop Obsidian vaults on [[Dropbox\|Dropbox]], but haven't found any workable solution for syncing it to mobile devices, so I moved Obsidian to [[iCloud (Drive)\|iCloud (Drive)]].
 It's been almost smooth sailing since, with the exception of sluggishness and constant indexing.

 Update: Dropbox Obsidian vault on iOS: [can't be done](https://forum.obsidian.md/t/mobile-app-for-iphone-sync-with-dropbox/18676/3)